top of page

 As a child I enjoyed an itinerant lifestyle following my parents around the globe.
 During those early years, I lived in Abu Dhabi, France, Indonesia and Oman.
 In the summers, we stayed with my grandparents in Ibiza.

-After a long stint at boarding school and three years studying English Literature at Oxford University, I plumped for a career in the media.
+After a long spell at boarding school and three years studying English Literature at Oxford University, I plumped for a career in the media.

-In the late 1990s, I moved to New York for two years to run a financial publication and loved every minute - my apartment on the Upper West Side, the museums, my American friends.
+In the late 1990s, I moved to New York to run financial publications with Euromoney Institutional Investor, and loved every minute - my apartment on the Upper West Side, the museums, my American friends.

-Later I returned to London and joined BBC News Online as a business/economics journalist and a features writer.
+Later I returned to London and joined BBC News Online as a business/economics senior broadcast journalist and a features writer.

 In 2004, following the birth of my daughter, I decided to freelance and write fiction full-time.
 As well as composing novels, I have written two public health books: one on celebrities and violence, plus another on the impact of adverse childhood experiences (ACEs).

 Home is now Henley-on-Thames in the UK, where I have settled with my husband, daughter, son and various pets.
-I still love to travel and try to visit Asia whenever I can.
+I also volunteer for the refugee charity, Care4Calais.

 Blog